 Select all on Mac

 Whenever you are doing anything related to your Mac book files, or there is any interaction, you would need to use the finder to be doing it.
 This finder is the default file manager of the operating system.
 The selection of a single item through the viewfinder will be effortless just like clicking it.
 However, everyone isn’t aware of what is the fact that the quickest way to handle the selection of multiple files.
-No matter if you are selecting all of your data in the folder or even just a group of them, but most of the Mac users tend to struggler with it the most.
+No matter if you are selecting all of your data in the folder or even just a group of them, most Mac users tend to struggle with it the most.
 It’s because it certainly takes up a lot of time than it should.
-This article will help you on how to select all on mac.
+This article will help you with how to select all on mac.

 There are ways through which you can easily be able to remedy this by being able to keep in your mind a few of the quick methods and some shortcuts that’ll help you make this process easier.
-Then, when you consider the time you may need to select files every single day, you’ll see how much moments you’ll be able to save on the interactions overall.
+Then, when you consider the time you may need to select files every single day, you’ll see how many moments you’ll be able to save on the interactions overall.

 Selecting all files in a window

 There are different ways through which you can be able to select all files within a window instantly, however, there is a much more straightforward way that you can opt for, and that is by holding down the Command key, and then hitting an A.

 This Command-A shortcut tends to be one of the favorites for many Mac users, and that too for quite a long time, due to it helping things get done on time and fast enough.

 However, this isn’t the only way through which you can select items; hence you can quickly go over the further alternatives.

 In case there is any occasion where you may not want to use the keyboard shortcut, you can still be able to accomplish the same effect by being able to use the Finder menu bar, and then you’ll see that at the top screen.
 Then, click the edit button, and choose the select all that appears on the menu.